emmabeamitchell/emmabeamitchell/README.md

 ### Education

-- Master of Environmental Data Science @ UCSB (current)
+- Master of Environmental Data Science @ UCSB (2025)
 - BA in Environmental Science, Policy, and Justice (2022)